EPCCed/ATI-ResComp-Service-docs/helpdesk/personal-data-privacy-policy.rst

 We will use this information to help us manage and administer the service, to review, analyse and audit its performance, security, its patterns of use, and to plan for the future.

-This information will be available to appropriate members of the staff who are working on the ATI Research Computing service.
+This information will be available to appropriate members of the staff who are working on the Turing's Research Computing Service.
 They will also be available to the Principal Investigator of your research project and to anyone whom the PI designates as a manager of the project.

 Resource usage information will be uploaded to the SAFE where it will be processed according to the SAFE data privacy policy.